BNaz-OTU/BN-ZOOM-clone/README.md

 <h1 align="center">Access the website: https://bn-zoom-clone.vercel.app</h1>

 # Introduction
-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
-It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
+Developed with the latest Next.js and TypeScript, this project mirrors Zoom, a popular video conferencing tool.
+It allows users to securely log in, schedule meetings, and utilize features like recording, screen sharing, and participant management.

 # 🖥️ Tech Stack